Neptune Wellness Solutions Inc. (NEPT) is primed for evolution with the beta value of 1.78

-Neptune Wellness Solutions Inc. (NEPT) is priced at $0.55 after the most recent trading session.
-At the very opening of the session, the stock price was $0.49 and reached a high price of $0.549, prior to closing the session it reached the value of $0.50.
-The stock touched a low price of $0.49.Recently in News on November 15, 2021, Neptune Announces Completion of Strategic Review and Unveils Comprehensive Action Plan.
+For the readers interested in the stock health of Neptune Wellness Solutions Inc. (NEPT).
+It is currently valued at $0.62.
+When the transactions were called off in the previous session, Stock hit the highs of $0.6387, after setting-off with the price of $0.5384.
+Company’s stock value dipped to $0.533 during the trading on the day.
+When the trading was stopped its value was $0.55.Recently in News on November 15, 2021, Neptune Announces Completion of Strategic Review and Unveils Comprehensive Action Plan.
 Action plan to deliver over $10 million USD ($12.5 million CAD) in annual savings .
 You can read further details here

 Neptune Wellness Solutions Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $3.6000 on 02/10/21, with the lowest value was $0.4711 for the same time period, recorded on 11/15/21.